 For details of matters reserved for the Board, click here.

-In addition to the investor relations activities described above, a directors’ remuneration report outlining the activities of the Remuneration Committee, Remuneration policy, directors’ interests in share options and directors’ remuneration is included in the annual report and accounts.
+In addition to the investor relations activities described above, a directors’ remuneration report outlining the activities of the Remuneration Committee, remuneration policy, directors’ interests in share options and directors’ remuneration is included in the annual report and accounts.
 A report from the Audit Committee is included in the annual report and accounts.